 In addition, the Property Control Officer is generally the individual that an organization assigns responsibility for maintaining property records and for corresponding with the Agency regarding prior approval requirements for property acquisition and disposition.
 The Property Control Officer generally oversees the conduct of physical inventories and any investigation of missing property.

-Authority:
+Reference:

-Agency-Board Agreement §§22.6 and 22.7
+Agency Board Agreement Sections 14.6 and 14.7 (October 2022)

-Last Update: April 1, 2014
+Last Update: October 1, 2023